fishmingyu/GeoT/README.md

 ### TODO
 * general reduction type
 * autograd
+* CPU version
-* merge into torch_scatter
+* PR into torch_scatter

 ## Motivation
 We have identified that although the scatter and segment operations are cornerstone in the construction of geometric deep learning systems, current deep learning frameworks have not optimized it effectively.
 What's more, current framework solution does not support fusion for segment reduction.
 In torch.compile, the scatter and message will be fused into a fully-atomic SpMM, which largely affects the performance.
-(See benchmark detail here)
+(See benchmark detail [here](https://github.com/fishmingyu/inductor_test_gather_scatter))

 ## Our Proposed API